 So what is a jin-ku?

 A jin-ku is even more restrictive than a haiku.
 (It is important that the ‘jin’ is strongly pronounced.)
 ‘Jin’ is the Kurdish word for ‘woman’.
-‘Ku’ is a slang word for ‘friend’.
+‘Ku’ is a slang word for ‘friend’ (not in Kurdish -I don’t know the origins).
 ‘Jin’ resonates strongly with me as a feminist, as Kurdish women are leading the way for women in the Middle East.
 See my earlier post on the revolution in northern Syria.

 The jin-ku form is comprised of only 13 syllables.
 13 because all the haiku masters were men.
 They had the relative freedom of expression of 17 syllables, whereas the women of their time are relatively obscured.
 Thus by ’13’ -also representing the 13 moons of the year; the banished natural rhythms of Earth and of women; that number made ‘unlucky’ by patriarchy -women, gender rebels and male allies can show that beauty in poetic form can flower under even stricter conditions than the haiku.